OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Consumer/README.md

 the dialog.

-Items marked "(ex. *ItemName*)" in this README file indicate the values that match the examples in the dialog and application templates.
+Items marked "(ex. *ItemName*)" in this README file indicate the values that match the examples in the dialog and application models.

 ### Coding Notes